Sense about Science ? equipping people to make sense of science and evidence

 Their campaigns have received wide media coverage and highlight the need to question the evidence, promote scientific reasoning and stand up against bad science.
 They illustrate that young scientists have a strong voice and you do not need to be an expert to make a difference and encourage public scrutiny.

-Email Victoria for details on how you can be involved in VoYS campaigns.
+Email Joanne for details on how you can be involved in VoYS campaigns.

 Top tip 1: Ask for Evidence.
 If you’re being sold a product or asked to believe a claim then you deserve to know whether it’s based on evidence – or imagination.